cgi-js/cgi-js/README.md

 `[Funding Invited]`

+* General Note: The library is production ready.
+However, please be cautious of processes/executables permissions/security in your project using CGIJS *

 # History

 CGIJS was created with a motivation to allow creation of a `Desktop executable/ application` using `Electron` that can run any `CGI` / `Interpreted language scripted files/ applications` under the hood.